mayojava/hpstr-jekyll-theme/_posts/2016-12-01-animated-vector-drawable-xml-bundle.md

 The `<objectAnimator />` defines the animation to  apply to different parts of the vector and the `<animated-vector />` is used to link the vector drawable and the animation together.

 As an example, to create an animated vector drawable that transforms a play icon to stop icon, the following xml files will be created.
+The Vector drawable:

 <!-- more -->